strimzi/proposals/066-topic-replication-factor-change.md

 The `skip_rack_awareness_check` parameter configures whether to skip the rack awareness sanity check or not (default to false).
 If rack awareness is not enabled in Strimzi, the `skip_rack_awareness_check` will be set to true.

-The `goals` parameter is a comma separated list of goals used to generate the automatic cluster rebalance for the replication factor change.
+The `goals` parameter is a comma-separated list of goals used to generate the automatic cluster rebalance for the replication factor change.
 This is configurable for all endpoints in `Kafka.spec.cruiseControl.config` using the `default.goals` property.

 The `replication_throttle` parameter is an upper bound on the bandwidth used to move replicas (bytes per second).